 - be present in the room during the debate and the voting.

-What should be considered when deciding what action to take, the Board of Directors or committee will consider:
+When deciding what action to take, the board of directors or committee will consider:

 - whether the conflict needs to be avoided or simply documented;